-- 1. Remove pre-installed cap screw, lock washer, and flat washer from top of hold-down shoe rod shown in Figure 10. - Attach blade guard bracket to top of hold-down shoe rod with cap screw, lock washer, and flat washer (see Figure 10). - 3.
+- Remove pre-installed cap screw, lock washer, and flat washer from top of hold-down shoe rod shown in Figure 10. - 2.
+Attach blade guard to top of hold-down shoe rod with cap screw, lock washer, and flat washer (see Figure 10). - 3.
 Pivot guard up and down to ensure it moves smoothly.
 If necessary, loosen mounting screw to allow movement. - 4.
-Connect air tubing to backside of air nozzle, as shown in Figure 11. - 5.
-Verify blade pins are seated in V-notch indents, as shown in Figure 27 on Page 25. - 6.
-Pinch blade and move it side to side with light pressure to verify it is tensioned enough that it will not come off during operation.
+Verify blade pins are seated in V-notch indents, as shown in Figure 11. - 5.
+Pinch blade and move it side to side with light pressure to verify it is tensioned so it will not come off during operation.
 If adjustments are necessary, refer to Blade Tension instructions on Page 22.